 - An extremely low idle seconds % may not mean that the user is ultra-productive.
 It might mean that the user is cheating the time-tracking app by engaging auto-clickers, placing heavy objects on the keyboard, etc.

 The Idle seconds % is always higher than or equal to the Idle minutes %.

 - In most cases, the Idle seconds % is substantially higher than the Idle minutes % and this is absolutely normal.
 It’s unrealistic to expect a user to have keyboard or mouse activity each second of the workday.

 The absolute values of Idle minutes and Idle seconds don’t show how productive or unproductive one particular user is.

 - It’d make more sense to compare the idle times of several people in similar job roles to evaluate the activity level of one particular user.

-Note: We do NOT count calendar minutes.
-Instead, we look at 60-second intervals of time tracked for a particular website/application.
+Note: Time Doctors does NOT count calendar minutes.
+Instead, it looks at 60-second intervals of time tracked for a particular website/application.